final-form/react-final-form/README.md

 A function that takes the field value, all the values of the form and the `meta` data about the field and returns an error if the value is invalid, or `undefined` if the value is valid.

+⚠️ IMPORTANT ⚠️ – By default, in order to allow inline fat-arrow validation functions, the field will not rerender if you change your validation function to an alternate function that has a different behavior.
+If you need your field to rerender with a new validation function, you will need to update another prop on the `Field`, such as `key`.

 #### `validateFields?: string[]`